T7-Components/accordion/README.md

 # t7/accordion

-Create an 'accordion' style component from a single structure
+Create an 'accordion' style React component from a single structure

 This component functions similarly to `<AccordionMulti/>` except that it only allows for one area to be expanded at a time.